 (2) The accreditation office of the Canadian psychological association;

 (3) The association of state and provincial psychology boards/national register designation committee;

 (4) The national association of school psychologists.

-(H) "Applicant" means any person who applies to the board for licensure pursuant to section 4732.15 of the Revised Code or for admission to a licensure examination pursuant to section 4732.10 of the Revised Code or for approval of the board pursuant to division (B) of section 4732.22 of the Revised Code.
+(H) "Applicant" means any person who applies to the board for licensure pursuant to section 4732.10 of the Revised Code or for approval of the board pursuant to division (A)(2) of section 4732.22 of the Revised Code.

 (I) "He" or "she" and "his" or "her" shall be interpreted to mean or include the pronoun of the other gender where appropriate.

 (1) Classroom discussions and/or demonstrations which extend to the participation of students in psychotherapy sessions based upon disclosure of the student's own personal experiences and/or personality traits; and/or

 (2) Use in a classroom, practicum, or other instructional or research context by the instructor, the researcher, a student or a research subject of any procedure that:

 (a) Creates a likelihood of psychological and/or physical harm or danger, and/or

 (b) Utilizes the manipulative distortion, delay, or withholding of information in a manner that may have damaging psychological consequences, and/or